See all upcoming events

 |Welcome to the MPUE web site.
 Our goal is to provide you with information about our organization, our schools, our programs, and our community.
 We look forward to your feedback - contact us to let us know what additional information you would like to see here, and we hope you'll visit again soon!|

-Sign Up for our new Email mailing list and recieve updates of events, news letters and more.
+Sign Up for our Email list and receive updates for special events, newsletters and more.

 Please Click Here to receive email updates!